toolsforresearch/TFRcustomToken/README.md

 * Without ambiguous characters
 * CAPITALS ONLY

-Example URL if the Plugins menu is not visible:
+Example URL if the 'Simple plugins' menu is not visible:
 /index.php/admin/survey/sa/rendersidemenulink/subaction/plugins/surveyid/46159
+See https://bugs.limesurvey.org/view.php?id=14604#c52946 for a question in relation to the missing menu

 # Uninstallation
 The plugin can be uninstalled by deactivating it.
 At that moment it will remove it's settings from LimeSurvey's plugin_settings table.
 After deactivating you can simply delete the TFRcustomToken directory.